marcodelapierre/illumina-nf/README.md

 ### Additional resources

-The `extra` directory contains example Slurm scripts, `job1.sh`,  `job2.sh` and `job3.sh`, to run on Zeus.
+The `extra` directory contains example Slurm scripts, `job1.sh`, `job2.sh`, `job3.sh`, `job2_cascade.sh` and `job3_cascade.sh`, to run on Zeus.
 There is also a sample script `log.sh` that takes a run name as input and displays formatted runtime information.

-The `test` directory contains a small input dataset and a launching script for quick testing of the pipeline, with total runtime around five minutes.
+The `test` directory contains a small input dataset and two launching scripts (based on Zeus) for quick testing of the pipeline, with total runtime below ten minutes.